Visual Similarity Attention: Proposed Method

 \subsubsection{Extensions to other architectures}

-Like similarity attention, similarity mining is also extensible to other similarity learning architectures, and here we briefly describe how to integrate similarity mining with Siamese and quadruplet models.
+Like similarity attention, similarity mining is also extensible to other similarity learning architectures.
 For a Siamese similarity model, we consider only the positive pairs when enforcing the similarity mining objective.
-Given the two attention maps $\mathbf{M}^{1}$ and $\mathbf{M}^{2}$, we perform the soft-masking operation described above to obtain the masked images, which gives the feature vectors $\mathbf{f}^{*1}$ and $\mathbf{f}^{*2}$.
-The similarity mining objective in this case attemps to maximize the distance between $\mathbf{f}^{*1}$ and $\mathbf{f}^{*2}$, \ie, $L_{sm}=-|\mathbf{f}^{*1}-\mathbf{f}^{*2}|$.
+Given the two attention maps $\mathbf{M}^{1}$ and $\mathbf{M}^{2}$, we perform the soft-masking operation described above to obtain the masked images, resulting in corresponding features $\mathbf{f}^{*1}$ and $\mathbf{f}^{*2}$.
+The similarity mining objective then attempts to maximize the distance between $\mathbf{f}^{*1}$ and $\mathbf{f}^{*2}$, \ie, $L_{sm}=-|\mathbf{f}^{*1}-\mathbf{f}^{*2}|$.
 Like the triplet case, the intuition of $L_{sm}$ here is that it seeks to get the model to a state where after erasing, the model can no longer predict that the data pair belongs to the same class.
-This is because as $L_{sm}$ gets smaller, the model will have exhaustively discovered all corresponding regions that are responsible for the data pair to be predicted as belonging to the same class (\ie, low feature space distance), and erasing these regions (via soft-masking) will result in a larger feature space distance between the positive samples.
+This is because as $L_{sm}$ gets smaller, the model will have exhaustively discovered all corresponding regions that are responsible for the data pair to be predicted as similar, \ie, low feature space distance), and erasing these regions (via soft-masking) will result in a larger feature space distance between the positive samples.

 For a quadruplet similarity model, using the four attention maps, we compute the feature vectors $\mathbf{f}^{*a}$, $\mathbf{f}^{*p}$, $\mathbf{f}^{*n1}$, and $\mathbf{f}^{*n2}$ using the same masking strategy above.
 We then consider the two triplets $T_{1}=(\mathbf{f}^{*a},\mathbf{f}^{*p},\mathbf{f}^{*n1})$ and $T_{2}=(\mathbf{f}^{*a},\mathbf{f}^{*p},\mathbf{f}^{*n2})$ in constructing the similarity mining objective as $L_{sm}=L_{sm}^{T_{1}}+L_{sm}^{T_{2}}$, where $L_{sm}^{T_{1}}$ and $L_{sm}^{T_{2}}$ correspond to Equation~\ref{eq:similarityMining} evaluated for $T_{1}$ and $T_{2}$ respectively.